 The Company entered into an employment agreement on May 30, 2014 with Mr. Workman.
-Under the employment agreement, Mr. Workman is provided a base salary, currently set at \$600,000.
+Under the employment agreement, Mr. Workman is provided a base salary.
 The employment agreement also entitles him to receive an annual bonus and to participate in the Company's incentive, savings and retirement plans.
 The agreement has a term of one year and is automatically extended on an annual basis.
-The agreement provides for a base salary, participation in employee incentive plans, and employee benefits as generally provided to all employees.
+The agreement provides for a base salary, participation in employee incentive plans, and employee benefits as generally provided to employees of the Company.